A COVID-19 patient can infect 406 people in 30 days if preventive measures not in place: ICMR study

 Head of Epidemiology and Communicable diseases at ICMR Raman R Gangakhedkar said that 17,006 tests have been conducted so far.
 "11,795 tests were done yesterday, out of which 2,530 tests were done in private sector," he said, adding 136 government labs are functioning in the country as of now and 59 private labs have been given approval for conducting tests for COVID-19.

-Agarwal further said that the Health Ministry in close coordination with the Ministry of Pharmaceuticals, proper matching has been done over the national requirement of hydroxychloroquine and added there is sufficient quantity of drugs for management for coronavirus in the country and as and when needed.
+Agarwal further said that the Health Ministry is in close coordination with the Ministry of Pharmaceuticals, proper matching has been done over the national requirement of hydroxychloroquine and added there is sufficient quantity of drugs for management for coronavirus in the country and as and when needed.
 He also informed that Indian Railways has converted 2,500 coaches for 40,000 isolation beds.
 On an average, 375 coaches are being converted in a day.
 The work is being carried out at 133 locations in the country.
-The study is titled Prudent public health intervention strategies to control the coronavirus disease 2019 transmission in India: A mathematical model-based approach.

-The objectives of this study was to find out if it was possible to prevent or delay local outbreaks of coronavirus through restrictions on travel from abroad, if the virus had already established in-country transmission and to what extent will its impact be mitigated through quarantine of symptomatic patients, ICMR said.
-According to the interpretation and conclusions of the study, port-of-entry-based entry screening of travellers with suggestive clinical features and from COVID-19-affected countries will achieve modest delays in the introduction of the virus into the community.
-Acting alone, however, such measures will be insufficient to delay the outbreak by weeks or longer.

-"Once the virus establishes transmission within the community, quarantine of symptomatics may have a meaningful impact on disease burden.
-Model projections are subject to substantial uncertainty and can be further refined as more is understood about the natural history of infection of this novel virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)